inkVerb/VIP/501/Lesson-08.md

 We can download TinyMCE JavaScript and host it locally...

-*(Note, we will use a `git clone` from the inkVerb fork, not from tinymce, so this Lesson will continue to work after the repo is updated; for a live server, we would `git clone` from the original)*
+*(Note, we will use a `git clone` from the inkVerb fork, not from tinymce, so this Lesson will continue to work after the repo is updated; for a live server, we would `git clone` from the original developer)*

 ##### Core Example: Local (JS on our server)